garyzccisme/leetcode/solutions/1466.Reorder_Routes_to_Make_All_Paths_Lead_to_the_City_Zero/README.md

 Graph Problem.
 NOTE in the question `there is only one way to travel between two different cities (this network form a tree)`, so there isn't cycle in the graph.

- So we can think without direction first, use BFS to travel all the cities.
-If the direction is inverse, meaning need to change it, thus the `count += 1`.
+ So we can think without direction first, use BFS or DFS to travel all the cities.
+If the direction is inverse , meaning need to change it, thus the `count += 1`.